someengineering/fixinventory/docs/source/cloudkeeper/components/index.rst

 | Most of the :ref:`actions <action>` are done by :ref:`component-ckworker`.
 | Only exception is :ref:`workflow-metrics`, which are processed by :ref:`component-ckmetrics`

+.. _component-cklib:

+cklib
+*****

+Any functionality that is required by more than one of our components will be put in :ref:`component-cklib` library.